-Let's end this review by saying that Podia is an awesome platform, excellent for beginners and experts on a budget.
-However, to use this, you'd have to trade simplicity for flexibility.
+Let’s end this review by saying that Podia is an excellent platform for beginners and experts on a budget.
+However, to use this, you’d have to trade simplicity for flexibility.

-Podia stands out because it is very easy to use.
-Thus if you're a beginner, Podia is going to be fun for you.
+Podia stands out because it is straightforward to use.
+Thus if you’re a beginner, Podia is going to be fun for you.
 This is simply because you can set up a beautiful website and launch a course within minutes without a line of code.

-However, for advanced creators who are more experienced in the technical aspects of website development, course building, integrations, and email marketing, Podia's limitations may be inconvenient.
+However, Podia’s limitations may be inconvenient for advanced creators who are more experienced in the technical aspects of website development, course building, integrations, and email marketing.

-Also, Podia is not only meant for creating courses, and have shown impressive features in areas of memberships and digital downloads.
+Also, Podia is not just solely for creating courses.
+It also has impressive features in areas of memberships and digital downloads.

 So, what is our final review verdict?

 Podia is worth it at its current prices.
 It is a great choice if you’re looking for an affordable solution that gives you awesome features for creating courses, memberships, and digital products.

 Test drive Podia by starting your free 14-day trial today!